 Furthermore, Hendrick Motorsports has two large presentation centers on campus to host events or provide large, off-site meeting space for other corporations in the area.
 Given the size of the rooms, the traditional projection technology in place lacked brightness, vibrancy and clarity to properly capture the excitement of race footage or make corporate presentations come alive.

-The reduced, modernized print fleet has decreased Hendrick Motorsports print-related costs by 40 percent.
-With fewer printers, there's less service and supplies required.
-Tracking software on the MFPs has enabled transparency in print costs, volumes and use so Hendrick Motorsports can make informed decisions and work smarter.
+The reduced, modernized print fleet decreased Hendrick Motorsports' print-related costs by 40 percent.
+With fewer printers, there’s less service and supplies required.
+Tracking software on the MFPs increased transparency in print costs, volumes and use so Hendrick Motorsports can make informed decisions and work smarter.
 The company also taps MyRicoh.com regularly to assess toner levels and device usage as well as chat with a Ricoh representative.

 In addition, we conducted an analysis of Hendrick Motorsports' print environment and determined they needed a fleet refresh, far fewer MFPs and printers and enhanced capabilities for scanning, color and finishing.
 We reduced their fleet from 40 to 20 MFPs and installed software to track costs, print volumes and usage data.
 Thanks to our success in enhancing collaboration and operations throughout the company, Ricoh is now the official workplace technology partner to Hendrick Motorsports.